Ayurvedic Medicine: In Depth

 - Women who are pregnant or nursing, or people who are thinking of using Ayurvedic approaches to treat a child, should consult their (or their child’s) health care provider.

-- Tell all your health care providers about any complementary health approaches you use.
+- Tell all your health care providers about any complementary and integrative health approaches you use.
 Give them a full picture of what you do to manage your health.
 This will help to ensure coordinated and safe care.
-For tips about talking with your health care providers about complementary health approaches, see NCCIH’s Time to Talk campaign.

 For More Information